samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### Unearthed Arcana

+!!! quote ""
-> This quaint, two-story shop has a sign depicting a white-bearded human wizard holding a staff that has a copper ball affixed to its tip.
+    This quaint, two-story shop has a sign depicting a white-bearded human wizard holding a staff that has a copper ball affixed to its tip.
 Displayed in the store's window box are various potions, scrolls, wands, and wondrous oddities.

 Magic items are bought and sold in Unearthed Arcana, a quaint shop in Clerkburg.
 Magical wards render the store's windows and doors shatterproof, and no one can use magic to enter or leave the shop without the consent of its proprietor, Morley, whose quarters take up the second floor.